 public boolean isUndoAvailable() { return lastCommand != null; } public void undo() { assert(lastCommand != null); lastCommand.undo(); lastCommand = null; }

-Inside the TicTacToeModel class, add two new inner classes called PlaceXCommand and PlaceOCommand, respectively, which each implement the Command interface.
+class, add two new inner classes called PlaceXCommand

 public class TicTacToeModel { ... private class PlaceXCommand implements Command { public void execute() { ... } public void undo() { ... } } private class PlaceOCommand implements Command { public void execute() { ... } public void undo() { ... } } }

-1. Store the entire previous state and next state.
-Set the game’s current state to the next state when execute() is called and set the game’s current state to the stored previous state when undo() is called.
+- Store the entire previous state and next state.
+Set the game’s current state to the next state when

-2. Store only the information that changes between states.
-Change only this stored information when execute() or undo() is called.
+is called. - Store only the information that changes between states.
+Change only this stored information when

 //Option 1: Storing the previous and next states private class PlaceXCommand implements Command { private TicTacToeModel model; // private int[][] previousGridState; private boolean previousTurnState; private int[][] nextGridState; private boolean nextTurnState; // private PlaceXCommand (TicTacToeModel model, int row, int col) { this.model = model; // previousTurnState = model.playerXTurn; //Copy the entire grid for both states previousGridState = new int[3][3]; nextGridState = new int[3][3]; for(int i = 0; i < 3; i++) { for(int j = 0; j < 3; j++) { //This is allowed because this class is an inner //class.
 Otherwise, the model would need to //provide array access somehow. previousGridState[i][j] = m.spaces[i][j]; nextGridState[i][j] = m.spaces[i][j]; } } //Figure out the next state by applying the placeX logic nextGridState[row][col] = 1; nextTurnState = false; } // public void execute() { model.spaces = nextGridState; model.playerXTurn = nextTurnState; } // public void undo() { model.spaces = previousGridState; model.playerXTurn = previousTurnState; } }